Ashar-Siddiqui/BasicLinearRegressionModel/README.md

 # BasicLinearRegressionModel
-Here is a basic Linear Regression Model I constructed when I bbgan to learn MAchine Learning Environments and Models.
+Here is a basic linear regression model I constructed when I began to create mchine learning environments and models.